yizheng1709/MyLife/spec.md

 # Specifications for the Sinatra Assessment

 Specs:
-- [x] Use Sinatra to build the app
+- [x] Use Sinatra to build the app (uses Sinatra's 7 RESTful routes and get/post/patch/delete methods)
-- [ ] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database (each migration was built with ActiveRecord)
-- [ ] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class (e.g. User, Post, Category) (there is Entry, Organizer, Task, and User)
-- [ ] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) (User has many organizers and entries)
-- [ ] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) (Orgaanizers belong to User)
 - [ ] Include user accounts with unique login attribute (username or email)
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users